Stingrays Announce 2016-17 Season-Ending RosterJun 19, 2017

-The South Carolina Stingrays, proud ECHL affiliate of the Washington Capitals, announced today the team's Season-Ending Roster.
-South Carolina's Season-Ending Roster includes 11 players who appeared on the club's 2016 Kelly Cup Playoff roster, and a total of 12 skaters.
-Only players signed to ECHL contracts were eligible to be placed on the Season-Ending Roster.
+The South Carolina Stingrays, proud ECHL affiliate of the NHL’s Washington Capitals and AHL’s Hershey Bears, have announced the team’s 2016-17 Season-Ending Roster.
+The list includes 17 players who skated with the club during the season.
+Only players signed to ECHL contracts in 2016-17 were eligible to be placed on the Season-Ending Roster.

-Each team is entitled to reserve rights to a maximum of eight players from the list of 20 by extending a qualifying offer no later than July 1.
-Of the eight qualified players, no more than four can be veterans (260 regular season professional hockey games played as of the start of the 2016-17 season).
+Each team is entitled to reserve rights to a maximum of eight players from the list by extending a qualifying offer no later than July 1.
+Of the eight qualified players, no more than four can be veterans (260 regular season professional hockey games played as of the start of the 2017-18 Season).
 Players on open qualifying offers cannot be traded.
 Teams are not required to extend a qualifying offer to players who sign a contract prior to July 1.

 The qualifying offer must remain open for acceptance until Aug.
 1 at which time the qualifying offer becomes null and void and the team may sign the qualified player to any salary or may elect to take no further action.
 Teams that extend a valid qualifying offer to a non-veteran player shall retain the rights to that qualified player for one playing season.